 On August 25, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Hand, Slip Opinion No. 2016-Ohio-5504.
+Hand, 2016-Ohio-5504.
 In a 4-3 opinion written by Justice Lanzinger, joined by Justices O’Neill, Pfeifer, and Chief Justice O’Connor, the court held that it is unconstitutional to use a juvenile adjudication as the equivalent of an adult conviction to enhance a penalty for a later crime.
 Justice O’Donnell dissented, joined by Justices Kennedy and French.
 Read an analysis of the merit decision here.

 Statute Struck Down

 R.C.
 2901.08(A) (A prior “adjudication as a delinquent child or as a juvenile traffic offender is a conviction for a violation of the law or ordinance” in determining (1) the offense an individual can be charged with, and/or (2) the sentenced imposed for the offense.)

 When Adrian L. Hand, Jr. was a juvenile, he was adjudicated delinquent for aggravated robbery, a first degree felony if committed by an adult.
 As an adult, Hand pled no contest to three first degree felonies and two second degree felonies, all with three-year firearm specifications attached.
 The state argued that Hand must receive a six year mandatory sentence based on his prior juvenile adjudication.
 Hand contended that only three years of his sentence were mandatory since his prior adjudication was not an adult conviction.
 The trial court agreed with the state and Hand was sentenced to a mandatory six-year prison term.
 The Second District Court of Appeals affirmed, in a split decision.
 The Supreme Court of Ohio reversed the lower courts.